Neotron-Compute/Neotron-QEMU-BIOS/README.md

 ## Features

-* Serial output, which goes to the QEMU console.
+* Serial output, which goes to and comes from the QEMU console.

 ## Changelog